 Place the flan tin on the hot baking sheet and loosely cover with foil.
 Then bake in the oven for 25 minutes.

-Remove the foil and continue baking for a further 5 minutes until the pastry is crisp and turning golden in colour.
+Remove the foil and continue to bake for a further 3–5 minutes until the pastry is crisp and turning golden in colour.

 Remove from the oven and let rest for 10 minutes for the filling to set.

 Now carefully lift the pie from the tin but leave on the base.
-Let it cool for 2 minutes then gently slide off the base.
+Let it cool for 2 minutes then gently slide off the base onto a serving plate.

 Serve cut into wedges along with a green salad.

-Filo pastry dries out very quickly, so keep it covered until it is needed to be used.
+Filo pastry dries out very quickly, so keep it covered until needed to be used.

 As the pastry does not contain any fat it can be refrozen.
 Remove the packet from the freezer to thaw, keeping it covered.
-Then when the pastry is needed, unroll it and remove the 3 sheets.
-Now carefully roll the pastry back up, return it to its wrapping and place back in the freezer.
+Then when the pastry is needed, unroll it and remove the 3 or 5 sheets, depending on the size of the sheets.
+Now carefully roll the remaining pastry back up, return it to its wrapping and place back in the freezer.